Book

 BarnesNoble-400px-300x75 BAM-400px Powells-400px-300x135

 Suffering complications of an illegal abortion, a young mother of three nearly loses her life and does lose her family.
-No Easy Way Out is the story of her quest to restore her relationship with her children told by the young doctor who meets her while a medical student and becomes her lifelong friend.
-When Jessie is homeless, penniless, alone, and jobless, Dr. Cara Land finds her a job working as housekeeper to a wise and wealthy, elderly widower, Cara’s Uncle Henry.
+Saving Jane Doe is the story of her quest to restore her relationship with her children told by the young doctor who meets her while a medical student and becomes her lifelong friend.
+When Jane/Jessie was homeless, penniless, alone, and jobless, Dr. Cara Land finds her a job working as housekeeper to a wise and wealthy, elderly widower, Cara’s Uncle Henry.

 Because of her circumstances following the abortion, Jessie finds herself with unique opportunities to be of assistance to each of her children when they face their own difficult choices, but honesty and forgiveness are needed before she can help.
 Because of her shame, it takes years for Jessie to be honest with her children about why she suddenly left and did not return home.
 Two of the three children feel abandoned and unloved and have difficulty forgiving her.
 Only, Grace, the youngest daughter and least flawed character, never withdraws in anger but in her innocence still suffers.